pocomane/brewed-in-the-apocalypse/bita.md

 when the scenarist should act, the first player that pay a Scenarist Token can act as the scenarist.
 The Scenarist Token are collected every time your character make a roll (a player can have maximum 5 scenarist token).

-Note: the reposnability of checking for the move trigger should be changed with something like the following.
-Every player is responsable to check if a player move is triggered for the controlled character.
-The scenarist is responsable to check if a scenarist move is triggered.
-If someone misses a trigger, any other person may remember them that there is somehing to do.

-# Small Fantasy - Playbook

-TODO : make an exampl playbook (HIGH PRIORITY)

-All the players have the following additional moves:

-__Feed yourself__ when the character consumes a ration of food and drink, you can delete up to 2 harm "Hungry".
-If you do not have such harm, you can record "Fed" in the character sheet.
-If you already have "Fed", you do nothing.

-__Body need__ when is the keeping time, the scenarist __Assign a harm__
-"Hungry" with value 2 to all the character.
-The hungry harm affects ALL your rolls.
-If a character has a "Fed" status, do not assign the harm, and just delete "fed" from the character sheet.
-The keeping time is the moment in the day where most of the peoples and animals sleeps.
-In the real world it would be between 3:00 or 4:00 AM.

-__KO__ when the sum of your harms is 9 or more, you are knoked out.
-You can no more act as the character until someone heal one or more of your harm, bringing the sum under 9.
-The scenarist __Assign a harm__ "Give help" of value 2 to all the other players.
-This represents the needs to transport the body of the friend, or the emotive harm if they are away from it.
-It affects all the rolls.
-This harm can be deleted only when the friend is healed, or if eir playerd decides that the characted die.

-# Future on Earth - Playbook

-TODO : make an exampl playbook (HIGH PRIORITY) THIS IS JUST A RAW SCHEME

-The world:

-bla bla Extended lore ?? bal bla

-The scenarist shoudl follow these additional agendas and principes

-bla bla
-Build a bigger world through play ???
-Sometimes, reflect a question back upon the player ???
-Look at your NPCs and ideas through crosshairs ???
-Give to every character the chance to shine ?? bla bla

-TODO : add the previous priciples to the default ones ?

-Do not follow the setting creation phase.
-Use the following themes to be avoide, and thruth about the world.

-bla bla

-Here there are a list of trait.
-You can stil create new by your own, but if you choose the ones from the list you do not need to ask to anyone if they are good.

-bla bla

-Here there are a list of common harm and suggestion of when using them and how to heal them

-bla bla

-Here a list of moves that all the character have at the beginnig

-bla bla
-(some are just Additional questions to be asked in the move that resquestes them) bla bla

-Here a list of moves that the player may select when evolving the character.
-They do not need to be approved by the scenarist, unsless when they require some customization.

-bla bla

-In this setting you can optionaly introduce the following completely new machanics

-bla bla

-Here there is an initial situation, with already created character, with relation and an initiali goal (it may be ignored as soon as you found new ones).
-This theorically let's you to start playing fully skipping the Scenario creation pahse, however, consider at least to delete some or all the traits and replace them with the one you prefer (following the standard rule of createion)

-bla bla

-Finally there are some example situation that the scenarist may use if ey does not have better ideas, or just to get the sense of the setting

-bla bla

-# Horses and Guns - Playbook

-TODO : make an exampl playbook (HIGH PRIORITY)

-# Space Frontier - Playbook

-TODO : make an exampl playbook

 # Your World - Playbook